sercankulcu/sercankulcu.github.io/_thoughts/why-unfinished-ideas-stay-in-my-mind.md

 ---
-title: 'Why Unfinished Ideas Stay In My Mind'
+title: 'Unfinished Things Keep Asking for Attention'
 date: 2015-09-20
 tags:
-  - life
   - projects
+  - attention
   - reflection
 ---

 Finished things become quiet.
-Unfinished things keep talking.
+Unfinished things keep negotiating for attention.

-I have noticed this with projects, books, emails, and even small household tasks.
-Something that is complete leaves my mind.
-Something half-finished returns at strange times.
+I notice this with projects, books, emails, and small tasks.
+A completed thing usually leaves my mind.
+A half-finished thing returns while I am drinking coffee, walking, or trying to sleep.
+The task is not active, but some part of the mind continues to hold a place for it.

-While drinking coffee, I remember the function I did not finish.
-While trying to sleep, I remember the message I still need to answer.
-The task is not happening, but it still uses a little space.
-Maybe this is why small unfinished things can feel heavier than large finished ones.

-Starting is exciting because everything is possible.
-Finishing is less romantic.
-It requires decisions.
-We have to accept that the result will not include every idea.
+The usual explanation is that unfinished work creates tension.
+That is true, but I think there is another reason it lingers: an unfinished thing still contains possibilities.

+As long as a project is open, it can still become several different things.
+The feature can be added.
+The design can change.
+The ending can improve.
+Finishing closes alternatives, and that can feel like loss.

+This is why planning can sometimes be more seductive than completion.
+Planning preserves possibility without forcing judgment.
+Finishing requires us to say: this version is enough.

+That sentence is difficult for people who like improving things.

+A project can always be cleaner.
+A paragraph can always be sharper.
+A program can always gain one more feature.
+If completion means perfection, almost nothing deserves to end.

-Sometimes I keep a project open because I do not want to close those possibilities.
-But an unfinished project does not stay full of possibility forever.
-After enough time, it becomes guilt.
-I am trying to become better at choosing a simpler finish.
+But an unfinished project does not remain pure possibility forever.
+After enough time, possibility changes into obligation.
+The open tab becomes guilt.
+The idea that once felt exciting begins to occupy attention simply because we have never decided what to do with it.

-Remove a feature.
-Write the last paragraph.
-Accept the imperfect version.

-Completion does not mean the thing is perfect.
-It only means we decided where to stop.
-There is freedom in that.
-A finished small thing gives the mind permission to become interested in something new.
+So I have started thinking of finishing as an act of boundary-setting rather than triumph.

+Completion does not say, "This cannot be improved."
+It says, "I am choosing to stop spending attention here for now."

+That distinction matters because attention is limited.
+Every unfinished thing makes a small claim on the future.
+Individually, the claim is tiny.
+A dozen open claims can make the mind feel strangely crowded.

+Sometimes the right response is to finish.
+Sometimes it is to abandon deliberately.
+Deleting an idea can be more honest than preserving it indefinitely as a future project.

+The important thing is to decide.

+An unfinished idea stays alive partly because no ending has been chosen for it.

+Closure is not always satisfaction.

+Sometimes it is simply permission for the mind to become available again.